M7Tro/educationalProjects/chatApp/README.md

 I added overflow:hidden to the body to avoid white shit appearing when someone scrolls too much.

 The next step is to create the MessageContainer component.

+Create a new folder inside components for messages and a new component file for MessageContainer.

+The MessageContainer has a header (who is receiver of the message), messages (in clouds; right from you; left from receiver; Messages have icons and time codes;), input field for new message with a send button.

+The MessageContainer has responsive width that increases with screen size.

+Again, MessageContainer has three components: header (made directly in the container), Messages component, and the MessageInput component.

+We will start with making the Messages component.
+We set overflow to auto so that a scrollbar appears when there are too many messages.

+Initially, just wrap a bunch of hardcoded Message components inside the main parent div of the Messages.

+Now let's create the Message component.

+Turns out, the Message itself is done pretty simply: there is a component for that in DaisyUI.
+The component has class "chat". "chat-start" and "chat-end" position the messages to the left and to the right.

+You then use classes like "chat-bubble" and "chat-image avatar" to build the message that you like.

+"chat-footer" is used for displaying the time code.

+The scrollbar that appears by default as a result of setting "overflow-auto" is quite ugly.
+So we change it inside index.css with a  bunch of interesting CSS I don't understand.
+The author added stuff like ::-webkit-scrollbar{...}.
+Need to check that probably.

+I will now try to implement the MessageContainer.

+I encountered a challenge with the Message and Messages compnents.
+Message was too big for some reason and different Message components overlapped each other.
+I fixed it by setting the icon's height to fit.
+The overflow-auto property of Messages did not work after that.
+I fixed it by specifying the height of the Messages component.